Reconfiguring motor circuits for a joint manual and BCI task: Discussion

 \subsection{Differences between linear tuning in brain-control and dual-control tasks}

-We observed that overall tuning angles are significantly different between manual-control and dual-control.
+We observed that overall tuning to wrist torque are significantly different between manual-control and dual-control.
 This finding is similar to observations made in a previous primate dual-control study \cite{Orsborn2014}, in which the authors found that producing static force with the arm during the BCI task perturbs the neural map formed during the standard BCI task.
-Here we found that, tuning angles were more similar to tuning observed during natural motion during dual-control trials than brain-control trials.
+Compared to brain-control, we found that tuning angles during dual control were more similar to that observed during natural motion.
 This suggests that the dual-control task engages native motor networks more than the brain-control task does.
 It is also possible that natural movement networks are constrained to retain their natural tuning during the dual control task.

-In the brain-control task, we observed control-unit specific changes in tuning angle away from those observed in the manual-control task.
+In the brain-control task, we observed control-unit specific changes in tuning angle compared to the manual-control task.
 This effect, however, was absent in the dual-control task.
 Greater modification of control units tuning angle in the brain-control task appears to be consistent with results from other studies in which visuomotor rotation was applied to a subset of units controlling the cursor \cite{Jarosiewicz2008, Chase2012}.
-Applied visuomotor rotation resulted in the rotated subpopulation shifting their tuning angles more than the non-rotated population.
 Conversely, between the dual-control and manual-control task, tuning angles changed similarly for both control and non-control units, suggesting that the dual-control task requires population-wide changes in its relation to wrist motion.

 Previous BCI studies show differential tuning strength of control versus non-control units \cite{Ganguly2011, Law2014}, while here we report that both control and non-control units undergo similar changes in tuning strength in the brain control and dual control task.
 Interestingly, Ganguly et al. observed no differential tuning strength of control and non-control groups of units during the initial learning process, but a difference appeared after 2-3 days of performance with the same units.
 Similarly, Law et al \cite{Law2014} saw a stronger effect in late compared to early trials.
 This suggests that the short amount of practice time in the present study for each pair of control units may be insufficient to affect modulation depth.